perfsonar/docs/manage_logs.rst

 Accessing Log Files Through the Web Interface
 =============================================
-Users with administrative rights may look at all the log files under **/var/log/perfsonar/** through the web interface.
+Users with administrative rights may look at log files under **/var/log/perfsonar/** through the web interface.
 This obviously does not include all logs on the system, but does allow easy access for some of the major perfSONAR logs.
 To access this interface perform the following steps:
     #.
 From your toolkit main web interface, look at the right side of **Services** section, under **SERVICE LOGS**.
 This place provides links to web interface access to selected toolkit logs.

         .. image:: images/manage_logs-main.png